bskinn/pent/doc/source/index.rst

 ``pent`` **writes all this regex for you.**

-All you have to do is provide ``pent`` with the structure of the text, including which parts should be captured for output, and it will scrape the data directly from the text:
+All you have to do is provide ``pent`` with the structure of the text using its custom mini-language, including which parts should be captured for output, and it will scrape the data directly from the text:

 .. doctest:: toy